For general PaintCare inquires, call (855)PAINT09 or email firstname.lastname@example.org.

 Paint manufacturers that sell paint directly or indirectly in a PaintCare state are required by each state’s paint stewardship law to register their company and brands with PaintCare.
 Pre-registration is now available for New York.
 Visit our Manufacturers page to learn more and register.

 more information on accepted products.

 PaintCare programs are funded by a fee (referred to as the PaintCare fee) which is applied to the purchase price of new paint sold in the state.
 There is no charge for dropping off paint at a PaintCare drop-off site.
 The PaintCare fee is not a tax or a deposit.
 The fee funds all aspects of the paint stewardship program.
 For more information on the fee, visit the PaintCare Fee Page.

-Although fees for New York have not yet been determined, they are expected to be similar to other states with a PaintCare program.
-The fees are based on container size and vary across the programs:
+Although the fee structure for New York has not yet been determined, we expect it to be similar to the fee structure in other states with a PaintCare program.
+The fee is based on container size and varies from one program to another: